square/in-app-payments-flutter-plugin/example/README.md

 * Confirm your environment meets the In-App Payments SDK build requirements listed in the [root README] for this repo.
 * Clone this repo (if you have not already):
   `git clone https://github.com/square/in-app-payments-plugin.git`
-* You will need a Square account enabled for payment processing.
-If you have not enabled payment processing on your account (or you are not sure), visit [squareup.com/activate].

 ### Step 1: Get a Square Application ID and location ID